Systems & Reporting Alignment

 The Outcome

-- Time spent reconciling numbers and questioning reports was reduced
+- Time spent reconciling numbers reduced significantly

-- Reporting became easier to maintain and evolve as needs changed
+- Reporting became easier to maintain and evolve

 Key Takeaways

-- Shared definitions enable faster decisions
+- Shared definitions accelerate decisions

-- Ownership is as important as accuracy
+- Ownership matters as much as accuracy

 - Simplicity scales better than complexity